Shooting professional quality photography and video is tricky enough as it is, but what if you only have your iPhone? Then what do you do?

 There are plenty of light sources available that work with your iPhone for either iPhoneography or shooting video.
 Some less sophisticated, cheap versions work just as well as more expensive ones, but it all comes down to what you're looking for and how much control you want over your lighting.

 The iBlazr 2 syncs to your iPhone wirelessly, giving you full control over light's color and brightness.
 The lights work with a selfie remote and can be used with your iPhone or iPad.
-Other devices like the KickV2 feature 400-lumen output and a wide-angle beam so you really get a pocketful of sunshine when you're working with this light.

 What gear is your go-to?